cfelton/rhea/docs/source/system/overview.rst

 In the previous example all the explict addresses are hidden.
 The control-status attributes are accessed via the attributes (in simulation and host software) and all the memory-mapped bus accesses are hidden.
-The :py:class:`MemoryMap` has utilities to export the memory-map.
+The :class:`MemoryMap` has utilities to export the memory-map.

 Static configuration
 ^^^^^^^^^^^^^^^^^^^^
 The previous example demonstrated how the module can select to use the external ``cso`` object, default ``cso``